-Adjustable Rate Loans or ARM
+Adjustable-Rate Loans or ARM

-These loans differ from fixed rate loans in the sense that the interest rate and monthly payments on these loans change with the fluctuations in the market interest rate.
+These loans differ from fixed-rate loans in the sense that the interest rate and monthly payments on these loans change with the fluctuations in the market interest rate.
 Most ARMs have an initial interest rate during which the borrower’s interest rate does not change for a certain period, after that interest rates change annually.
 Some buyers prefer these kinds of mortgages as they tend to benefit when the market interest rates fall.

 Interest Only Loans

-An interest only loan allows you to pay only interest for a set period of the loan time.
+An interest-only loan allows you to pay only interest for a set period of the loan time.
 You do not have to pay any principal during that time.
-When the interest only payment period terminates you will then have to pay higher monthly charges as you pay the principal over the remaining term of the loan.
+When the interest-only payment period terminates you will then have to pay higher monthly charges as you pay the principal over the remaining term of the loan.

 Preferred Empire Mortgage Company (http://www.pemc.com/) call +1 212 692 8402

-Wells Fargo ( https://www.wellsfargo.com/) call toll free at 1-888-844-1594
+Wells Fargo ( https://www.wellsfargo.com/) call toll-free at 1-888-844-1594

-Chase Mortgage (http://mortgage.chase.com/) call toll free at 1-800-873-6577
+Chase Mortgage (http://mortgage.chase.com/) call toll-free at 1-800-873-6577

-HSBC Mortgage Services (https://www.hsbcmortgageservices.com/home) call toll free at 1-800-698 – 5542.
+HSBC Mortgage Services (https://www.hsbcmortgageservices.com/home) call toll-free at 1-800-698 – 5542.

 Mortgage rates change often and are updated on the websites of all lenders regularly.
-Mortgage rates currently range between 5% to 6% ( August 2009) depending on the type of loan, the duration and the credit worthiness of the individual.
+Mortgage rates currently range between 5% to 6% ( August 2009) depending on the type of loan, the duration, and the creditworthiness of the individual.

 Real Estate Attorney (Lawyer)

 It is imperative to hire the service of a real estate attorney who is licensed to practice in the State of New York when you are thinking of buying a property in New York City.
 A lawyer is needed to perform a due diligence review of the property before you sign any papers regarding the purchase of a property.
 If you are working with a real estate broker or a real estate agent, they can perhaps refer a real estate attorney who will look after your needs.
-Alternatively, you could use a service like (http://www.ilawyer.com) which is a a national network of non-profit Lawyer Referral Services operated by the local Bar Associations in New York, California, Texas, and Kentucky.
+Alternatively, you could use a service like (http://www.ilawyer.com) which is a national network of non-profit Lawyer Referral Services operated by the local Bar Associations in New York, California, Texas, and Kentucky.
 This service helps individuals to find a lawyer for various issues.

 Process of purchase

 The process of purchasing a property in New York City typically involves perusing published real estate listings and going to ‘open houses’.
-Open houses are viewings of properties which are arranged by real estate agents.
+Open houses are viewings of properties that are arranged by real estate agents.
 Real estate agents are sales agents who are normally aligned with big real estate firms.
 You should try and go to as many open houses as possible.
 If you are working with a real estate broker, you should leave the contact details of the real estate broker at the open house as your real estate broker will then be able to negotiate with the property’s real estate agent if you are interested in the property.
-If you don’t have real estate broker, you can always choose to work with the real estate agent who has the listing of the particular property that you have viewed and liked.
+If you don’t have a real estate broker, you can always choose to work with the real estate agent who has the listing of the particular property that you have viewed and liked.